 For dissolution by mutual consent in Malaysia, both parties will be able to appoint a lawyer together and will be in a healthier position to negotiate the terms and conditions, such as, care and custody of children, equal distribution of matrimonial properties and even maintenance sum for both wife and child.
 This process will take about six to nine months depending on the facts of the case.
 The pre-requisite for this petition and a single petition is that the couple must be married for at least 2 years at the time of the petition unless permitted by the court based on special circumstances.

-The basic procedures when it comes to filing for divorce for joint petition would be to sign the divorce petition and relevant documents prepared by your legal counsel.
+The basic procedures when it comes to filing for divorce for a joint petition would be to sign the divorce petition and relevant documents prepared by your legal counsel.
 A hearing date will then be given upon the submission and filing of your application in the High Court.
 Upon attending the hearing, an order called a “decree nisi” will be issued.
-Three months after the divorce hearing, a final order refered to as the “decree absolute” will be issued.
+Three months after the divorce hearing, a final order referred to as the “decree absolute” will be issued.

 Single Petition filing in Malaysia

-On the contrary, for single petition, you will be required to apply to the marriage tribunal at JPN (Jabatan Pendaftaran Negara).
-The sole purpose of the tribunal is to act as a counsellor to give the parties a chance to reconcile before taking further measures.
+On the contrary, for a single petition, you will be required to apply to the marriage tribunal at JPN (Jabatan Pendaftaran Negara).
+The sole purpose of the tribunal is to act as a counselor to give the parties a chance to reconcile before taking further measures.
 If both parties fail to reconcile, then a letter will be issued by the Tribunal stating that the reconciliation process has failed and the party still insists on filing for divorce.
-The procedure afterwards will be unpredictable because it would depend on the spouse’s actions whether to contest or not to do so for the divorce matter.
+The procedure afterward will be unpredictable because it would depend on the spouse’s actions whether to contest or not to do so for the divorce matter.

-On the other hand, for either party petitioning under single petition, there is only ONE ground for divorce in Malaysia to be established and that is the irretrievable breakdown of a marriage.
+On the other hand, for either party petitioning under a single petition, there is only ONE ground for divorce in Malaysia to be established and that is the irretrievable breakdown of a marriage.
 However, to prove that the marriage is beyond repair, the reasoning for the application of divorce should fall within these 4 facts that is;